 If you’re a volume eater and you want your plate or bowl to look full when you make a meal, here are some hacks or tips that you might find useful.

-- Cook a sliced apple or pear into oatmeal.
+- Cook a sliced apple into oatmeal.

 - Add cooked veggies to a bowl of pasta.